taunus/taunus/README.md

 #### Taunus Standalone, No Browserify

 If you don't like Common.JS in your client-side code, you can use the `--standalone path/to/file` option in the `taunus` CLI.
 Taunus will be available as a global in `window.taunus`.
-Note that the routes will be made available in `taunus.routes`.
+Note that the wiring will be made available in `taunus.wiring`, and you still have to call `taunus.mount` yourself.

 ```shell
 taunus --standalone client/js/vendor/taunus.js -ow